Paraquat Lawsuit Settlement Amounts

 Paraquat is manufactured by Syngenta, a Swiss agrochemical company.
 There is evidence indicating that Syngenta was aware of the causal link between paraquat and Parkinson’s for years but deliberately concealed it.
 Now farm workers exposed to Paraquat and subsequently diagnosed with Parkinson’s are filing product liability lawsuits against Syngenta and its U.S. distributors.

-Thousands of Paraquat Parkinson’s lawsuits have been filed and a new paraquat MDL (Paraquat Prod.
+Thousands of Paraquat Parkinson’s lawsuits have been filed, and a Paraquat MDL (Paraquat Prod.
 Liab.
-Lit., MDL 3004) has been created in the Southern District of Illinois for consolidated handling of the paraquat claims.
-The Paraquat lawsuit is still in its early stages and is expected to grow rapidly as hundreds and thousands of additional cases get filed.
+Lit., MDL 3004) was created in the Southern District of Illinois for consolidated handling of the Paraquat claims.
+New calls to ban Paraquat in the UK over Parkinson’s disease risk

 Paraquat Litigation Should Result in a “Global Settlement”